About Lark Hotels

 Adam’s skills are too numerous to mention, but for Lark he spearheads our Internet technology, graphic design, photography and video.
 Adam was a principal at Rare Brick, one of the nation’s leading boutique hospitality design and photography firms.
 He also has been known to design and manufacturer a stunning light fixture (or two, or three) for our hotels and contribute art photography to our walls.
 A former corporate senior designer and fine art photographer, Adam has developed logos and identities, designed and redesigned collateral, and shepherded projects large and small through concept development, design, and production.
 As a member of the pre-launch development team at Ofoto, Inc., Adam helped the company design and develop one of the first online photo sharing and digital printing websites, preparing the company for its eventual sale to Kodak.

-Emily discovered a gift for gab at a young age, which often landed her next to the teacher starting as early as third grade.
-That love of language and storytelling makes her the perfect person to lead Lark’s content marketing and social media messaging.
-With her hands-on approach to each hotel’s social media platforms, Emily has a knack for connecting diverse personalities and properties to creative unique written and visual content that reaches international audiences right where they want it.
-A former public relations account director for large firms including Arnold, Mullen, and Porter Novelli, Emily’s tenacity and forward-thinking earned her a reputation as equal parts The New Yorker and US Weekly.
-She has spent nearly twenty years developing, executing and troubleshooting marketing communications programs designed to drive awareness while unifying messaging across all mediums.
+Emily discovered a gift for gab at a young age, which often landed her at the desk next to the teacher's starting as early as third grade.
+That love of language and creative storytelling makes her the perfect person to lead the charge on the social media, public relations, and content marketing front.
+With her hands-on approach and in-depth market knowledge, Emily oversees a layered communications program strategically designed to create unique content that reaches audiences right where they want it - even if they don't know it yet.
+A former public relations account director for large firms including Arnold, Mullen, and Porter Novelli, Emily’s tenacity and forward-thinking has earned her a reputation as equal parts The New Yorker and US Weekly.
+She has spent nearly twenty years developing, executing and troubleshooting communications programs designed to drive awareness while unifying messaging across all mediums.
 That she got to tailgate with Mr. Clean, put bread on the Jumbotron in Times Square during the Atkins era, and now inspire people to go on a lark while doing so is the icing on the cake.

 Amanda’s maxim is “creative thinking through organizational savvy” (or the other way around, depending on the day).
 When an online quiz told her she was 50% right- and 50% left-brained, it made complete sense.
 Hence her science education, but passion for working in the arts and creative fields.
 She loves making beautiful food, but only by way of following a Cook’s Illustrated recipe to the letter.
 Get the picture?
-Amanda’s experience and acuities, as well as her dedication to living out her connection to place, made her the perfect catch to help Lark’s marketing team develop the organizational framework for their visions.
+She loves to write, create, and imagine – but that doesn’t mean she can’t love a good spreadsheet.
 With a multidisciplinary background as varied as the states she’s lived in, Amanda spent 15+ years in the nonprofit sector – primarily in public relations and marketing, strategic organizing, educational programming and development, events planning, and writing and research – before finding her groove in the communications world.
-She loves to write, create, and imagine – but that doesn’t mean she can’t love a good spreadsheet.
+Amanda’s years of communications experience and skill, as well as her dedication to living out her connection to place, makes her perfectly situated to lead Lark’s marketing team on strategic marketing and advertising initiatives and to continue to develop the organizational framework for their visions.

 Nicole is an energetic number-cruncher with a bachelor’s degree in Hospitality Management and a concentration in Accounting.
 She is a Massachusetts native and has extensive experience handling the books for restaurants, specializing in untangling complicated messes and catching up on years of backlogged work.
 At Lark she has taken on the role of in-house financial detective, and spends her time tracking down the answers to accounting questions before they become big headaches.
 In her free time, she enjoys hiking with her adopted dog from Alabama, spending way too much time at farmers markets, and relaxing with her fiancé from Georgia.